CraftAcademyLabs/ca_course/prepcourse/atm_challenge/step_6.md

 ## Step 6 - More checks

-Another check we need to do in the `withdraw` method is to see if there are funds in the ATM, right?
-We can not perform a transaction if there are no funds in the machine.
+Another check we need to do in the `withdraw` method, is to test if there are funds in the ATM, right?
+We can't perform a transaction if there are no funds in the machine.

 The ATM has a `funds` attribute.
 We can perform a check if the `amount` we try to withdraw is larger then the `funds` available.

 Let's add a spec for that.

-!FILENAME spec/atm_spec.rb
+_spec/atm_spec.rb_

 ```ruby
 [...]
 it 'reject withdraw if ATM has insufficient funds' do